vmware-tanzu/velero/site/content/docs/v0.7.1/debugging-deletes.md

+---
-# Ark version 0.7.0 and later: issue with deleting namespaces and backups
+title: "Ark version 0.7.0 and later: issue with deleting namespaces and backups "
+layout: docs
+---

 Version 0.7.0 introduced the ability to delete backups.
 However, you may encounter an issue if you try to delete the `heptio-ark` namespace.
 The namespace can get stuck in a terminating state, and you cannot delete your backups.